BRdhanani/get-api-data-with-custom-endpoint/README.md

 Use the get user data plugin to take full control of your WordPress endpoint and API data.

+**1. Register custom endpoint.**

-**Register custom endpoint.** This plugin will register custom endpoint with only the activation of a plugin!
+This plugin will register custom endpoint with only the activation of a plugin!

-**Show it on your front-end.** After activating plugin goes to your browser and access custom endpoint. for example: www.your-domail.com/users (users is custom endpoint)
+**2. Show it on your front-end.**

+After activating plugin goes to your browser and access custom endpoint. for example: www.your-domail.com/users (users is custom endpoint)

-**Get data from API** Fetch data from API and display it in front-end!
+**3. Get data from API**

+Fetch data from API and display it in front-end!

 This plugin will display the user's data in a simple bootstrap table and display single user data when you click on the user's name, id, and username.
 An AJAX call will be fired when you click on the user's name, id or username and display single user detail below table.
 When you click on anther user then will call that user and replace previous user data with the current user.